-Step 5 is the where the family will read about their rights and responsibilities and will sign and date the application.
+Step 5 is the where the family/individual will read about their rights and responsibilities and will sign and date the application.
 It is important that the applicant read and understand the information in this step.
-It warns of the penalties for lying on the application and failing to report any changes to the answers to the Application questions.
+It warns of the penalties for lying on the application, failing to report any changes to the answers to the Application questions, and that they are authorizing the Local DSS and DMAS to obtain verification/information necessary to determine eligibility.